 Frameless cabinets do away with that front "face."
 Just look at the double doors of a frameless cabinet and see how the doors nearly touch?
 That's possible because there is no intervening vertical stile.

-InnerMost has a decent number of door styles.
-And by choosing a door with certain bevels or rails and stiles, you can have frameless cabinets that look classic (note: doors can can rails and stiles, too; see this image of a 6-panel entry door, which shares stile/rail elements with some cabinet doors).
+InnerMost has a decent number of door styles and by choosing a door with certain bevels or rails and stiles, you can have frameless cabinets that look classic.

-Who Is InnerMost?It's hard to say.
-Elkay owns InnerMost.
-If that name sounds familiar, you've probably seen it on sinks.
+Elkay owns InnerMost; if that name sounds familiar, you've probably seen it on sinks.
 Since 1920, Elkay ("L" from the phonetic "El" of Ellif Robard and the "K" from Leopold Katz to come up with Elkay) has made high-quality stainless steel sinks.

 Beginning in the 1990s, Elkay began purchasing cabinet companies.
 Elkay calls itself the "fourth largest cabinetry group" in the world, by virtue of its ownership collectively of Medallion, Schuler, Mastercraft, and Yorktowne.

-But InnerMost is an enigma.
-It provides no contact information, nothing about corporate offices or manufacturing facilities.
-My theory is that these cabinets come out of one of the four manufacturers listed above--likely Medallion--but just go under this different InnerMost sticker.
+InnerMost is an enigma; it provides no contact information, nothing about corporate offices or manufacturing facilities.
+In all likelihood, these cabinets come out of one of the four manufacturers listed above--likely Medallion--but just go under this different InnerMost sticker.